joshfollmer/PC-Builder/README.md

 User changes to the above should change the quote.
 The save button should write the quote to a file, it can be a simple text document, but nice formatting is nice.

+Project explanation:
+Firstly, the user must enter their total budget for the PC.
+The program will then divide it up into allocations for each part.
+I set defaults for each part based on experience and testing, but the user has the ability to motify how much each part will be allocated.
+Once the user runs the program, it will go to Newegg.com and searches on the webpage that is passed to the method.
+It will search for the most expensive part that it can buy with the allocated budget of the part, and saves that to display to the GUI.
+Once the GUI has run, the user has the option to save the results to a file, where they can access it later.